killerfrienddk/Opentdb-Trivia/README.md

 Password: admin
 ```

 I didn't have a lot of time to work on this project, as I have a very strict schedule at the moment.
 Please keep in mind that I am not skilled in design.
 Additionally, I haven't used Tailwind much, so you may notice some places in the code where it is applied better than others.
-This is because I gradually learned how to use it more effectively as I worked on the project.
+This is because I gradually learned how to use it more effectively as I worked on this project.

 ### If I had more time, there are a few things I would like to improve: